bioinformatics-ua/dicoogle-learning-pack/_docs/setup.md

 - The main platform program (_"dicoogle.jar"_).

-- The Lucene-based index/query plugin (_"lucene.jar"_).
-It is based on [Lucene](https://lucene.apache.org) to support indexing and querying of DICOM meta-data.
-With this plugin set, it is possible to index nearly meta-data and perform free text, keyword-based, and range-based queries.
+- The index/query plugin file (_"lucene.jar"_).
+It is based on [Lucene](https://lucene.apache.org) and provides indexing and querying of DICOM meta-data.
+With this plugin set, it is possible to index nearly all meta-data and perform free text, keyword-based, and range-based queries.

-- File storage plugin (_"filestorage.jar"_).
+- The file storage plugin (_"filestorage.jar"_).
 It is used for storing and retrieving DICOM files in the local file system.
 This plugin is necessary in order to use Dicoogle as a complete DICOM storage provider.
-The core platform provides a fallback implementation which supports reading (but not storing) files from the local file system.
+The core platform provides a fallback implementation which supports reading (but not storing) files from the  system.

 ### Set up the Dicoogle Platform